Patrick Hartson began his cello career at the age of seven, when he began

 Patrick studied with Professor Uchimura for four years and is a member of the Battle

 Creek Symphony Orchestra.
 Since attending WMU, Patrick has played in numerous

 orchestra concerts, master classes, weddings, recitals, and served as the Orchestra

 Manager for the WMU Symphony.
 He also records and performs regularly on cello and

 guitar with the Celtic group, The Founding.

 In February, 2017, Patrick received an honorable mention in the final round of the WMU Concerto Competition.

-Patrick is now pursuing a Master of Music degree and is striving to reach many different audiences to communicate the language of music.
+Patrick is now pursuing a Master of Music degree at De Paul University and is striving to reach many different audiences to communicate the language of music.